Revlis64/Creapawn/README.md

   - Bug Fix/Change 7.
 Heal All will now heal all the player's pawns for full energy.

-  - Bug Fix/Change 8. to the computer opponent's actions in battle.
+  - Bug Fix/Change 8.
+Changes to the computer's actions in battle.